 Online associate’s degrees in cybersecurity are available from two California colleges.

-- An Associate in Applied Science in Computer Information Systems with a specialisation in networking is available at the California Institute of Arts and Technology in San Diego.
+- An Associate in Applied Science in Computer Information Systems specializing in networking is available at the California Institute of Arts and Technology in San Diego.

 - The Associate in Science in Networking, Security, and System Administration is offered at Cuyamaca College in El Cajon, California.

-The key benefit of earning an associate degree in cybersecurity is that most programmes prepare students well for the numerous professional certifications that are needed in the field.
+The key benefit of earning an associate degree in cybersecurity is that most programs prepare students well for the numerous professional certifications needed in the field.

 Students who complete the cybersecurity associate’s degrees on campus usually receive an associate of science in cybersecurity.
 Other associate-level cybersecurity degrees offered on California’s campuses include:

-- Los Medanos College offers an associate’s degree in networking and defence.
+- Los Medanos College offers an associate’s degree in networking and defense.